Viola Davis Regrets ‘The Help’ Role

 But while Viola told the site that she may have some regrets about the role, she added that she still looks back very fondly at the experience of playing Aibileen Clark and has no bad blood with the people she worked with.

-Davis said that she had a pretty great time working with her fellow actors, who including Emma Stone, Jessica Chastain, Octavia Spencer, and Bryce Dallas Howard, adding that they’ll all be friends for life.
+Davis said that she had a pretty great time working with her fellow actors, who included Emma Stone, Jessica Chastain, Octavia Spencer, and Bryce Dallas Howard, adding that they’ll all be friends for life.

-“The friendships that I formed are ones that I’m going to have for the rest of my life,” she said of the close relationship she formed with her co-stars, who she referred to in the interview as being “extraordinary human beings”.
+“The friendships that I formed are ones that I’m going to have for the rest of my life,” she said of the close relationship she formed with her co-stars, who she referred to in the interview as being “extraordinary human beings.”

 Viola then added that she “had a great experience” with them when they worked together on the set more than seven years ago.